madmurphy/libconfini/MANUAL.md

 positive impact on the performance.

 On my laptop **libconfini** seems to parse around 95 MiB per second using the model format `#INI_DEFAULT_FORMAT`.
-Whether this is enough for you or not, that depends on your needs.
+Whether this is enough for you or not, it depends only on your needs.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 53411840 bytes (1146880 nodes) parsed in 0.533315 seconds.